Krissy93/meta-workstations-project/docs/Installation.md

   ```
   To test if everything works, edit the launch file located at `workspace/ros/src/iai_kinect2/kinect2_bridge/launch` and set `publish_tf` to `True`, `depth_method` to `cuda` and `reg_method` to `cl` or `cpu`.<br>
   Open a new terminal and type `roslaunch kinect2_bridge kinect2_bridge.launch`.
 If everything works you should see some logs in the terminal, hopefully none in red.
 Open `rviz` and select `kinect2_link`, add a `PointCloud2` topic and select a random topic to see if everything works correctly.
 Check out the main page of the node to learn how to use it to the fullest!
 - **Tensorflow Object Detection API:** the main repository can be found [here](https://github.com/tensorflow/models/tree/master/research/object_detection).
 Follow the instructions for installing dependencies and the API itself, we installed tensorflow-gpu since we have an Nvidia GPU.
 We also installed COCOAPI, it was required for the training phase, but if you plan to use only our provided frozen graph it shouldn't be needed.
 ## Install the project
-- **SMACH module:** this is needed for the State Machine core structure.
-It has been modified to correct some bugs
-Finally, clone this repository and place it under your ros/src workspace directory:
-Open a new terminal and:
+In a new terminal, type:
 ```
 cd workspace/ros/src
 git clone xxxx
-cd ..
-catkin_make
 ```
+- **SMACH module:** this is needed for the State Machine core structure.
+It has been modified to correct some bugs from the [original project](http://wiki.ros.org/smach).
+Install the modified version by copying the `executive_smach_visualization` folder (inside the `meta-workstations-project` folder just cloned) into your `$HOME/workspace/ros/src/` directory.
+- **State Machine Package:** this is the ros package we developed, containing the State Machine node, the Gestures node and everything needed by these two.
+Copy the `state_machine_package` folder into your `$HOME/workspace/ros/src/` directory, and finally install everything: go the `$HOME/workspace/ros` directory and type `catkin_make`.